kbroman/Talk_DataCleaning/transcript.md

 4. One of the best things to happen in the pandemic was Data Mishaps Night.
 16 people gave 5 min talks about mistakes they'd made with data.
-Many concerned data cleaning, and there was a great closeness through our shared experience and struggles with data.
+Many concerned data cleaning, and I felt a great closeness to the community through our shared experience and struggles with data.

 5. I think we're not teaching data cleaning because it's tedious, the results are often embarrassing, it needs the context, and it often